 Pages: 1122-1124 | 320 Views 7 Downloads

 How to cite this article:

-Dr. S Sethu and Dr. M Uma Kamalavathi.
+Dr. S Sethu, Dr. M Uma Kamalavathi.
 Comparison of gross motor skills between moderate mental retarded and non retarded children.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2018; 3(1): 1122-1124.
+Int J Yogic Hum Mov Sports Sciences 2018;3(1):1122-1124.